hall-n/hall-n.github.io/論文/Tokugawa Lenience of Peasant Pilgrimage.md

 As seen in motivations to promote tourism by the oshi, there were a number of economic benefits of pilgrimage that were desired not just by the shrines and temples, but the various services that catered to travelers others who stand to gain economically from their pilgrimage.
+Therefore, obstructing pilgrimage would hinder what had become an important industry for some regions, such as  Ōyama (Ambros 2008).

 - Temples and shrines who receive funds from the talismans and offerings of pilgrims
 - Merchants and peasants selling meibutsu specifically catering to pilgrims